Nashers Poem Type

 The form relies entirely upon humorous couplets of undefined length and meter, existing mostly as a “for fun” form like the much older limerick.

-If you want to learn all about nashers poems, then this article is for you.
+So if you want to learn all about the Nashers poetry type, then this article is for you.

 Let’s get right to it!